5 Ted Talks Everyone Recovering from Drug Abuse Needs to SeeMarch 17, 2016 Addiction Education

 Everything You Know About Addiction is Wrong

 Do you know what really causes addiction?
-We know it’s an age old problem but what is the solution?
+From cocaine to smartphones, we know it’s an age-old problem.
+But what is the solution?
 Johann Hari traveled all around the world to find out just that.
-He talks about our approach to dealing with addicts and the stigma of addiction within society as well as some interesting ways that we might be able to solve what is know to be one of the largest developing health problems facing America today.
+He talks about how society currently treats addicts and the stigma of addiction within society and challenges everything we all thought we knew about substance abuse.
+He also has some interesting ideas for how we might be able to solve what is known to be one of the largest developing health problems facing America today.

 The Surprising Science of Happiness